-Follow this step-by step guide to create and send a welcome email automatically in SendPulse.
+Follow this step-by-step guide to create and send a welcome email automatically with SendPulse.

-A welcome email from Airbnb.
-This message is sent to people who sign up on the platform for the first time as a means for introducing the service to them.
+Here is a welcome email from Airbnb.
+This message is sent to people who sign up on the platform as a means of introducing the service to them.

 National Geographic sets the expectations in the welcome email, offers top content, and collects the data for segmentation with the help of the section “Which best describes you?”.

 This welcome email from Bed Bath and Beyond informs readers about the discount and goes on to highlight other perks the subscriber will enjoy.

 Here are some strategies that can help marketers make the most out of welcome emails:

 - Send a welcome email right after subscription.